Bioengineering, MSE

 If you choose to write a thesis, you will enroll in 2 units of thesis research, BE 9990 Master's Thesis.

 Be sure to read the Master's Thesis Guidelines.
 In choosing the thesis option, your thesis advisor may provide additional guidance on course selection and will supervise your thesis research.
-The director of the bioengineering MSE program will help you find a mentor, traditionally selected from the Bioengineering Graduate Group.
+The director of the Bioengineering MSE program will help you find a mentor, traditionally selected from the Bioengineering Graduate Group.

 Non-Thesis Option Requirements